tezov/plugin_projet/README.md

 }
 ```
-**Note**: this plugin can be applied by the catalog plugin instead of standalone apply.
+**Note**: this plugin can be applied by the catalog plugin instead of standalone apply.( See the demo application )